houchenyu/Co-active/README.md

 # Co-active: An Efficient Selective Relabeling Model for Resource Constrained Edge AI

-🎉 This is a PyTorch/GPU implementation of the paper Co-active.
+🎉 This is a PyTorch/GPU implementation of the paper Co-active (Under review).

 ## Datasets